antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

 :::tip Tip

-The overall status of problem inspection is also shown it the top right corner of the editor window.
+The overall status of problem inspection is also shown in the top right corner of the editor window.

 :::

 ### Fixing problems

 Besides manually modifying your source code, you can fix problems using IntelliJ IDEA *quick fixes*.
-Quick fixes are context actions used to quickly modify your code and solve a particular problem.
-One problem can have more than one available quick fix.
+Quick fixes are context actions used to quickly modify your code and solve particular problems.
+One problem can have multiple quick fixes.

 To fix problems:
 1. In the **Problems** tab, right-click a problem.